h-gear/revolution/README.md

     │
     ├── scripts            <- Source code for use in this project.
     │   ├── 1. data_collection           <- Including scraping data.
-    │   ├── 2. data_preparation          <- Data cleaning and preprocessing to enhance the data quality by organizing raw data in a suitable format.
+    │   ├── 2. data_preparation          <- Data cleaning/preprocessing to enhance the data quality by organizing raw data in a suitable format.
     │   ├── 3. exploratory_data_analysis <- Getting a first and deeper understanding of the data.
     │   └── 4. analysis_and_modeling     <- Data analysis and modeling.
     │   └── 5. deployment                <- Geographical analysis.
     │   └── 6. functions                 <- Applied accross the project and sourced in the code.
     │
-    ├── tests               <- Test files (for functions)
+    ├── notebooks               <- Example of analysis)

 The project is organized according to a data science structure covering all the phases from data acquisition to deployment:

 <img src="documentation/img/Data science lifecycle overview.jpg" />